-The Respondent has identified below amounts owed to Conrail, Inc. ("Conrail"), an equity investee of CSX, representing liabilities under the operating, equipment and shared area agreements with Conrail.
-Also, the Respondent executed a promissory note with a subsidiary of Conrail, which was included in long-term debt on the Schedule 200.
+As required by the Related Party Disclosures Topic in the ASC, the Respondent has identified amounts below owed to Conrail, or its subsidiaries, representing liabilities under the operating, equipment and shared area agreements with Conrail.
+The Respondent also executed a promissory note with a subsidiary of Conrail, which was included in long-term debt on the Schedule 200.